binarykore/zproxy/README.md

-# ZProxy by Jaedee Sy Korra
+# ZProxy:

-This was created by me, and me alone.
+* This was created by me, and me alone.

 # Under Licensed by EDX.org Certification.